-In addition to meeting the university criteria for admission, all incoming music students must audition for the appropriate music faculty and take theory, aural skills, and piano placement exams no later than the beginning of their first semester of enrollment.
-Based on these exams, students will be enrolled in: (a) Music Theory I, Aural Skills I, and Class Piano I or (b) Introduction to Music Theory.
+In addition to meeting the university criteria for admission, all incoming music students must audition for the appropriate music faculty and take theory, sight-singing/ear-training, and piano placement exams no later than the beginning of their first semester of enrollment.
+Based on these exams, students will be enrolled in: (a) Music Theory I, Sight-Singing/Ear-Training I, and Piano Class I or (b) Introduction to Music Theory.